Business Valuation in Divorce: Guidance from a Newburyport Divorce Attorney

 • Market Value Approach: A third methodology for the valuation of a business in Massachusetts is the market approach.
 With this valuation method, the value of a business is determined by assessing how much it could be sold on the open market.

-You Should Proactively Protect Your Business in a Divorce
+Protecting Your Business in Divorce

 Divorce can pose a risk for businesses—especially for small companies and closely held corporations.
 It is crucial that you develop a proactive strategy to protect your business, protect your personal financial interests, and put your company in the best position to get through the divorce process.
-Our Newburyport, MA divorce lawyers for business owners will help you navigate the legal process and put your company in the best position.
+At Turco Legal, we help business owners navigate the complexities of divorce with a focus on safeguarding assets and securing fair outcomes.

-Speak to a Newburyport Divorce Attorney for Business Owners Today
+Consult a Newburyport Divorce Attorney

 What now?